urvish667/k8s-cluster-ansible-playbook/README.md

 The above command will list all the instances by tag name.

-## Step 3: Step up the master node and worker node.
+## Step 3: Setting up the master node and worker node.
 Now, all the pre-requisite has been done.
 Now Just execute the **kube-maste.yml**, it will print the token of master node.
 Copy that token and paste it while execution of file **kube-worker.yml**.
 These file will configure the sentire cluster for us without going on to the AWS cloud.